Careers for college dropouts and non-college graduates

 Employment Outlook: Expected to increase 7% – about average

 Industrial machinery mechanics maintain, repair and install machinery in refineries.
 This may include packaging equipment machines, conveying systems and more.
 In order to do this job, you must be good at troubleshooting, as well as fixing these large machines.
 In this career, you will find employment in motor vehicle parts manufacturing, pipeline transportation, iron and steel mills, rail transportation and more.
 Due to the nature of this career, you will be required to wear a hard hat as well as eye and ear protection.

-Required Education: While this is one of those high paying jobs that doesn’t require a college degree, getting an education will help you to further your career.
-Many industrial machinery mechanics receive on the job training.
-However, you can receive a formal education from places such as San Joaquin Valley College.
-A formal education may help you achieve a better starting wage and gives you a boost up the ladder of success.
+Required Education: While this is one of those high-paying jobs that doesn’t require a college degree, getting an education will help you to further your career.
+Many industrial machinery mechanics receive on-the-job training.
+However, you can receive formal education from places such as San Joaquin Valley College.
+Formal education may help you achieve a better starting wage and gives you a boost up the ladder of success.